NelsonHennessiAyodeji/backend-taskmanager/readme.md

 8. Authentication and authorization are outside the scope of this case study because they were not specified in the requirements.
 9. A task can be partially updated using the `PATCH` endpoint.
 10. Invalid task IDs and valid but non-existent task IDs are treated as different error cases.
+11. A live version was provided even though it was not specified:

 ---